Ghanshyam-K-Dobariya/software-jobs-or-internships-4-new-champs/README.md

 This page is created to help only freshers.
 If job needs working experience then don't add it here.
-Feel free to raise pr here. or send me details in mail / linkedin.
+Feel free to raise pr here or send me details in mail / linkedin.

 I will add that entry here.